ryxcommar/jupyter_kernel_hook/README.md

 * **Intuitive behavior.** Your startup script can be enabled and disabled through `jupyter serverextension enable --py my_package`.
   * When your extension is **enabled**, it will preload (and invoke an optional function call) in each IPython kernel.
   * When your extension is **disabled**, it is never preloaded / imported.
-* **Performance.** Everything is lazy-loaded to reduce overhead and required dependencies for non-IPython runtimes.
+* **Performance.** Everything is lazy-loaded to reduce overhead and required dependencies. (`jupyter_kernel_hook` is imported in various contexts-- the server starting up, kernels starting up-- and different contexts require different things.)
-  * For Python 3.7+, there is additional lazy-loading, mostly to prevent initializing the Jinja environment which is rarely used except when the startup script needs to be written, which is very infrequent if `overwrite=False` is on.
-This shaves a few milliseconds when firing up a Jupyter server.

 ## Advanced